7 customer service tips for dealing with angry customers

-Active listening means really listening to what your customers are saying.
+Active listening is a great customer service tip, it means really listening to what your customers are saying.
 Often, the most important thing you can do for a customer, especially an angry one, is to make sure they feel like they’re being heard.
 This ensures that they feel like you truly understand what they’re saying and in turn, will make them more receptive to your help.

 From their emotions, tone of voice, or technical knowledge, learn how to assess what your customer is saying to determine the best way to connect with them – whether that’s a straightforward method or a more explanatory approach.